Linciyou/HW1/README.md

 # Linear Regression Learning Lab

 Interactive Streamlit app that walks through simple linear regression end-to-end using the CRISP-DM framework.

+## Live Demo
+- Live demo on Streamlit Cloud: https://aiotda.streamlit.app/

 Generate synthetic data with a known line, compare closed-form and scikit-learn fits, inspect diagnostics, and export the dataset for downstream exploration.

 ## Features
 - Synthetic data from the equation `y = a * x + b + noise` with user controls for slope, intercept, sample size, noise, x-range, and random seed.